emilbayes/noise-peer/README.md

 Access to the `rawStream` passed in the constructor

+### `secureStream.end([chunk][, encoding][, callback])`

+Special mention, as this also sends a `FINISH` message to the other party, which signals that the stream is to end and no more messages are to be expected.
+This is important to know that an active adversary did not truncate the stream.

 ### `secureStream.setTimeout(timeout[, callback])`

 Call `setTimeout` on the underlying `rawStream` if supported.
 This function will